Flow State in Learning: Csikszentmihalyi's Theory

 Optimal experience in learning

-Dietrich (2004) explored the neurocognitive mechanisms of flow.
-His review looked at brain activity during peak performance experiences.
-The research examined the neurological basis of flow states.
+Dietrich (2004) explored how flow states affect the brain.
+His review examined learner brain activity during peak performance.
+The research looked at neurological causes of flow states.

 These seminal studies explore flow state and its application to educational contexts.